 Resisting in a career that makes you unhappy, where you know you do not belong and justifying it only with the money at the end of the month, is the worst thing you can do to yourself, your relationship and your family.

 (yes, your career happiness impacts all of you, not only your professional life)

 You can make good money and have a career that fulfils you, one does not exclude the other.

 There are tons of people I know, that associate a lot of feelings with money.
 Money is a highly emotional issue.
 People connect a ton of feelings with it.

 If you are currently thinking of a solution to find a way out of a dissatisfactory professional situation, but think that you can stay for another couple of years- because you are making good money, start by asking yourself this question: “What is money worth to me?”

 ‘Man’ sacrifices his/her health to make money.
 Then he sacrifices money to recuperate his health”

-- Here are 3 ways we can start working on your career right now:
+Here are 3 ways you can start working on your midlife career right now:

-- Want to spend a full day with me, for a Career Success Intensive Day?
+- Want to spend a full day with me, for a Career Leadership Intensive Day?
+Sign up here

-- My very best coaching offer, deep, tactical and strategic Career Leap Formula work over 3-6 months Sign up here for a connection call to find out if we are a good fit.
+- My very best coaching offer, deep, tactical and strategic Career Lead Formula work over 3-6 months for a Breakthrough Strategy Session to find out if we are a good match